 Rice Flours (米粉/komeko)

 Rice flours are very common in Japan and you will find many varieties at grocery stores.
-The most common uses are all for wagashi (Japanese sweets) but the texture of a final product differs depending on the variety of rice flour that is used.
-Rice flours in Japan are either made of non-glutinous rice (the rice used for dishes such as sushi and oyakodon) and glutinous rice (used for mochi in Japanese cooking and often seen in the US as the main ingredient for mango sticky rice at Thai restaurants).
+The most common use for rice flour is wagashi (Japanese sweets), but the texture of a final product differs depending on the variety of rice flour that is used.
+Rice flours in Japan are either made of non-glutinous rice (used for dishes such as sushi and oyakodon) and glutinous rice (used for mochi in Japanese cooking and often seen in the US as the main ingredient for mango sticky rice at Thai restaurants).

 Fine Rice Flour: 上新粉 (jyoushinko)